giovanniboscu/continuous-section-field/docs/CSF_Fundamentals.md

 - at any intermediate section `z`, the weight is an interpolated value between `w0` and `w1`

+It defines how much that polygon contributes to the effective sectional properties:
+For example, the value `w_i(z) = 1` is the reference participation level.
+Values below or above `1` reduce or increase the effective contribution of the interpolated polygon relative to that reference.

+It is used to model longitudinal variation of sectional participation, such as material degradation, reinforcement contribution, staged activation, or equivalent stiffness weighting along the member axis.
+It affects the effective area, centroid, second moments of area, and related axial/bending sectional properties.

 ### 8. Custom Weight Functions

 The linear interpolation between `w0` in `S0` and `w1` in `S1` is the simplest way to describe the variation of the polygon weight `w` between the two reference sections.